umbylyno/KERMIT/README.md

 The goal is to correctly classify memes that are offensive from those that are not.

 To do this, I built a neural network <img src='https://www.onlygfx.com/wp-content/uploads/2021/09/brain-clipart.png' width="20"> that can take in images, text and knowledge extracted from a meme.
+The name of this system is **KERMIT - Knowledge-EmpoweRed systeM In hateful meme deTection**.

 <p align="center">
   <img src="/images/ArchAltoLivello.png" />